smmills/Phodymm/README.md

 $ g++ -w -O3 -o lcout -I/yourpathto/celerite/cpp/include -I/yourpathto/celerite/cpp/lib/eigen_3.3.3 -lm -lgsl -lgslcblas -fpermissive phodymm.cpp
 ```
 where you would replace "yourpathto" with the path to your celerite install.
-or, if you are not using celerite for GPs, you must change the second line from
+Or, if you are not using celerite for GPs, you must change the second line from
 ```#define celerite_compile 1```
 to
 ```#define celerite_compile 0```